 During spinal fusion

-Surgeons perform spinal fusion with a general anesthetic, so you're unconscious during the procedure.
+Surgeons perform spinal fusion while you're under general anesthesia so you're unconscious during the procedure.
 Surgeons have developed a variety of techniques for performing spinal fusion surgery.
 The technique your surgeon uses depends on the location of the vertebrae to be fused and the reason for the spinal fusion.

 Generally, the procedure involves the following:

 - Incision.
-To gain access to the vertebrae being fused, the surgeon makes an incision in one of three locations: in your back directly over your spine, on either side of your spine, or in your abdomen or throat so that your surgeon can access the spine from the front.
-The muscles and blood vessels then are moved away from the spine as much as possible to allow the surgeon to clearly see your spine.
+To gain access to the vertebrae being fused, the surgeon makes an incision in one of three locations: in your neck or back directly over your spine, on either side of your spine, or in your abdomen or throat so that your surgeon can access the spine from the front.

 - Fusion.
 To fuse the vertebrae together permanently, the surgeon places the bone graft material between the vertebrae.
 Metal plates, screws or rods may be used to help hold the vertebrae together while the bone graft heals.

-In selected cases, some surgeons use bone morphogenetic proteins (BMPs) instead of bone grafts.
-BMPs are synthetic substances that help promote bone growth and speed the fusion of the vertebrae.
-This makes it easier for surgeons to perform spinal fusion through several smaller incisions, rather than through one larger incision.
+In selected cases, some surgeons use a synthetic substance instead of bone grafts.
+These synthetic substances help promote bone growth and speed the fusion of the vertebrae.

 After spinal fusion